DoWellLabs/100086-Living-Lab-Map-Package/README.md

 # 100086-Living-Lab-Map-Package
-This repository serves as LivingLabScales python package and  WordPress plugins .
+This repository serves as Living-Lab-Maps python package and  WordPress plugins .

 ## To follow the steps you provided, please follow the instructions below: